nci/scores/docs/contributing.md

 1. Further development of examples and demonstrations for new users
 2. Set up of readthedocs and travis-ci
 3. Add further tests for NaNs and missing data
-2. Expansion of metrics to be more comprehensive
+4. Addition of more standard metrics
-3. Addition of further novel metrics
+5. Addition of more novel metrics
-4. Performance review and tests for dask
+6. Performance review and tests for dask

 ## Bug Reports and Feature Requests